harsh-ps-2003/pikachu/README.md

 ### Demo

 To start the bootstrap node, run `cargo run start-bootstrap -p <BOOTSTRAP_NODE_PORT>`.
 Check whether the bootstrap node is working properly or not by curling the gRPC server of the bootstrap node `lsof -i :<NODE_PORT>`.
 Then join this bootstrap node to make a chord network `cargo run join -b 8001 -p <NODE_PORT>`.
 The nodes will automatically detect each other, and start forming the chord network.
 Take a look at `<NODE_PORT>.log` files for the logs.

+To put the key-value pair in the DHT use `cargo run -p <NODE_PORT> -k <KEY> -v <VALUE>` and similarly to get it back from DHT use `cargo run get -p <NODE_PORT> -k <KEY>`.

 Just `^C` for graceful shutdown of node, and then close the terminal instance.

 And when you only spawn 2/3 nodes, you will see a lot of failing routing table updates.
 Chord requires a sufficient number of nodes, spread across the ID space, to populate the finger tables effectively.
-With only one node, most find_successor calls will fail because there's no other node to point to.
+With only one node, most `find_successor` calls will fail because there's no other node to point to.
 With two nodes, you'll have some entries, but many will still be missing.
 Don't worry :)

 And yes, aren't there too many logs when you use `RUST_LOG=debug` with the command!